DeterminateSystems/demo/README.md

   - Ability to grant temporary, limited access to specific instances
   - Easier to implement principle of least privilege

-By leveraging SSM and GitHub Actions, enterprises can create a more secure, compliant, and efficient deployment pipeline for NixOS AMIs, aligning with best practices for cloud operations and security.
+By leveraging SSM, enterprises can create a more secure, compliant, and efficient deployment pipeline for NixOS AMIs, aligning with best practices for cloud operations and security.

 ## Terraform configuration

 The `main.tf` file is a Terraform configuration that sets up an AWS EC2 instance with the following components:

 - *Data Source:* `aws_ami.nixos`
-  - Fetches the most recent AMI owned by Determinate Systems (535002876703) with the name pattern determinate/nixos/24.05.* and architecture x86_64.
+  - Fetches the most recent AMI provided by Determinate Systems (535002876703).
 - *Resource:* `aws_instance.demo`
   - Creates an EC2 instance using the fetched AMI.
   - Configures the instance with:
     - Public IP address association.
     - Instance type `t3a.nano`.
-    - Security group ID from aws_security_group.demo.
+    - Security group ID from `aws_security_group.demo`.
-    - Key name from aws_key_pair.deployer.
+    - Key name from `aws_key_pair.deployer`.
-    - Subnet ID from aws_subnet.main.
+    - Subnet ID from `aws_subnet.main`.
     - IAM instance profile `flakehub_client_machine`.
     - User data script for initialization.

 ### User Data script

-The `user_data` portion in the aws_instance resource is a script that runs when the EC2 instance is first launched.
+The `user_data` portion in the `aws_instance` resource is a script that runs when the EC2 instance is first launched.
 This script performs the following actions:

 - **Login command:** `determinate-nixd login aws`
-  - Logs into the Determinate Nix daemon using AWS credentials and sets up the environment for further [FlakeHub](https://flakehub.com) operations.
+  - Authenticates the Determinate Nix daemon using AWS credentials and sets up the environment for further [FlakeHub](https://flakehub.com) operations.
 - **Apply NixOS configuration:** `fh apply nixos ${var.flake_reference}`
   - Uses the [FlakeHub client](https://github.com/determinatesystems/fh) command `fh` to apply a NixOS configuration specified by the `${var.flake_reference}` variable which is defined in the `vars.local.auto.tfvars` file, and points to a specific NixOS flake reference.

-This script ensures that the EC2 instance is configured with the necessary NixOS setup as soon as it starts.

 The `user_data` steps in the `main.tf` simplify the process of authentication and applying the system configuration in the following ways:

 #### Simple authentication

+`determinate-nixd` authenticates with FlakeHub using the machines' assumed role.
+The [only requirement is the machine *have a role*, and for FlakeHub to know what that role is](https://learn.determinate.systems/advanced/log-in-with-aws-sts).
+This role grants no privileges until you set `deploy_from_github = true` in `vars.local.auto.tfvars`

 1. **Using `determinate-nixd login aws`**:
    - **Automatic authentication**: The `determinate-nixd login aws` command handles the authentication to the [FlakeHub](https://flakehub.com) cache and sources using AWS credentials.
 This command abstracts away the complexity of manually managing and sharing credentials.
-   - **Security**: By using this command, sensitive AWS credentials do not need to be explicitly shared or embedded in the deployment target.
+   - **Security**: By using the Determinate Nix daemon, sensitive AWS credentials do not need to be explicitly shared or embedded in the deployment target.
 This reduces the risk of credential leakage and simplifies credential management.

-`determinate-nixd` authenticates with FlakeHub using the machines' assumed role.
-The [only requirement is the machine *have a role*, and for FlakeHub to know what that role is](https://learn.determinate.systems/advanced/log-in-with-aws-sts).
-This role grants no privileges until you set `deploy_from_github = true` in `vars.local.auto.tfvars`

 #### Simplified & faster deployment

 2. **Using `fh apply nixos ${var.flake_reference}`**:
-   - **Single Command Application**: The `fh apply nixos` command resolves and applies the NixOS configuration in one step.
+   - **Single command deployment**: The `fh apply nixos` command resolves and applies the NixOS configuration in one step.
 This command fetches the pre-evaluated NixOS closure referenced by `${var.flake_reference}` and applies it to the system.
    - **Efficiency**: Since the closure is pre-evaluated, the command does not need to perform the evaluation and build steps on the deployment target.
 This reduces the time and computational resources required for deployment.

 ## GitHub actions workflow